nipoppy/nipoppy/nipoppy_cli/docs/source/installation.md

 ## Supported operating systems

-Nipoppy is designed to run on the Linux operating system, and may not work on other operating systems.
-All processing pipelines with built-in support in Nipoppy are assumed to use Singularity, which [cannot run natively on Windows or macOS](https://apptainer.org/docs/admin/main/installation.html#installation-on-windows-or-mac).
+The Nipoppy tools are intended to be used on Linux operating system, and may not work on other operating systems.
+All processing pipelines with built-in support in Nipoppy are assumed to use Apptainer (formerly Singularity), which [cannot run natively on Windows or macOS](https://apptainer.org/docs/admin/main/installation.html#installation-on-windows-or-mac).
 Support for the Docker container platform may eventually be added, though that is not a priority at the moment.

 ## Setting up a Python environment